samuelshirley/HE-test-automation/README.md

 ## Step One - Add a cypress.config.js with env variables from the cypress.config.template

 (for the code challenge purposes, you will only need to install and run.)
+Test for AC is in /cypress/e2e/Github/Pages/Search/unathenticated-users.cy.js Other folders are to demonstrate a folder structure

 ## Step Two - Install